 Rationale 1: the policy-design bargain HMRC built into Schedule 41

 UK tax law treats voluntary disclosure as a structural good.
-The drafting of Schedule 41 to the Finance Act 2008 (failure-to-notify penalties) and Schedule 24 to the Finance Act 2007 (inaccuracy penalties) bakes the disclosure-mitigation bargain into the statute.
-Paragraph 13 of Schedule 41 (unprompted disclosure mitigation) and paragraph 10 of Schedule 24 (the equivalent for inaccuracies) lower the penalty floor materially where the taxpayer initiates the disclosure before HMRC has indicated awareness of the failure.
+Schedule 41 to the Finance Act 2008 (failure-to-notify penalties) and Schedule 24 to the Finance Act 2007 (inaccuracy penalties) bake the disclosure-mitigation bargain into the statute.
+Paragraph 13 of Schedule 41 (unprompted disclosure mitigation) and paragraph 10 of Schedule 24 (the equivalent for inaccuracies) lower the penalty floor materially where you initiate the disclosure before HMRC has indicated awareness of the failure.

 The policy intent is plain.
-HMRC's enforcement budget is finite.
-Discovery costs are real (officer time, system data-matching, case escalation, litigation in disputed cases).
-For a population of accidental landlords, late-realisers, and behaviour-shift landlords running into the hundreds of thousands of potential disclosers, HMRC needs a mechanism that incentivises self-correction at scale.
+HMRC's enforcement budget is finite, and discovery costs are real: officer time, system data-matching, case escalation, litigation in disputed cases.
+With accidental landlords, late-realisers and behaviour-shift cases running into the hundreds of thousands of potential disclosers, HMRC needs a mechanism that incentivises self-correction at scale.
 The mechanism is the floor differential.

-The arithmetic of the bargain is straightforward.
-For non-deliberate failure-to-notify, the difference between the unprompted floor (0% within 12 months, 10% after) and the prompted floor (10%) is the policy reward HMRC offers for early action.
+The arithmetic is straightforward.
+For non-deliberate failure-to-notify, the gap between the unprompted floor (0% within 12 months, 10% after) and the prompted floor (10%) is the reward HMRC offers for early action.
 The reward grows at higher behaviour bands: 15 percentage points at deliberate-not-concealed (20% unprompted vs 35% prompted) and 20 percentage points at deliberate-and-concealed (30% unprompted vs 50% prompted).
 For offshore Cat 2 and Cat 3 territories, the paragraph 6A uplift compounds the differential by 1.5x and 2x respectively.

-The strategic implication: a landlord who declines the bargain is not choosing a neutral path.
-They are leaving value on the table by definition.
-The unprompted floors exist precisely because Parliament wanted disclosers to be rewarded; choosing not to disclose forgoes the reward.
-The landlord who waits is essentially betting that HMRC discovery will be delayed long enough to make the cost of waiting worthwhile, which is a difficult bet to win given the second rationale below.
+Decline the bargain and you are not choosing a neutral path; you are leaving value on the table by definition.
+The unprompted floors exist precisely because Parliament wanted disclosers rewarded, so not disclosing forgoes the reward.
+Waiting is a bet that HMRC discovery will be delayed long enough to make the delay worthwhile, and that is a hard bet to win once you weigh the second rationale.

 Rationale 2: the time-value of certainty under section 28A and section 29

-The second rationale is the closure benefit.
-Voluntary disclosure converts indeterminate long-tail risk into a settled, paid, closed status.
-The architectural mechanism is TMA 1970 section 28A read with section 29.
+The second rationale is closure.
+Voluntary disclosure converts indeterminate long-tail risk into a settled, paid, closed status, and the mechanism is TMA 1970 section 28A read with section 29.

-Section 29 sets the discovery threshold: HMRC can assess a taxpayer for a year where it discovers that an amount of income was not assessed, or was insufficient, subject to the time limits at sections 34 and 36.
-Section 28A governs the closure-notice framework, which produces a finished outcome where HMRC has opened an enquiry and concluded it (or where, by extension and operational practice, HMRC accepts a complete voluntary disclosure and confirms the position closed).
+Section 29 sets the discovery threshold: HMRC can assess you for a year where it discovers that an amount of income was not assessed, or was insufficient, subject to the time limits at sections 34 and 36.
+Section 28A governs the closure-notice framework, which produces a finished outcome where HMRC has opened an enquiry and concluded it (or, by extension and operational practice, where HMRC accepts a complete voluntary disclosure and confirms the position closed).

-Once an LPC disclosure is accepted by HMRC and paid in full, the disclosed years are closed for section 29 discovery purposes.
-The closure is subject to two narrow re-opening conditions in section 29(4) and (5): an incomplete disclosure that omitted material income, and a disclosure that was deliberately inaccurate.
-Neither applies to a complete-and-frank LPC disclosure made in good faith.
+Once an LPC disclosure is accepted and paid in full, the disclosed years are closed for section 29 discovery purposes.
+That closure is subject to two narrow re-opening conditions in section 29(4) and (5): an incomplete disclosure that omitted material income, and a disclosure that was deliberately inaccurate.
+Neither applies to a complete and frank disclosure made in good faith.

-Without disclosure, the landlord carries indeterminate long-tail exposure under section 36.
+Leave it undisclosed and you carry indeterminate long-tail exposure under section 36.
 The careless-behaviour reach is 6 years.
 The deliberate-behaviour reach is 20 years.
 The offshore-innocent-error reach (section 36A, inserted by FA 2019) is 12 years.
-The reach is asymmetric: it can lengthen on a behaviour-characterisation move (HMRC characterising what the landlord considered careless as deliberate), and it does not run out absent the lapse of the longest applicable limit.
-A landlord with deliberate-characterised conduct from 12 years ago still has exposure to that year.
+The reach is asymmetric: it can lengthen if HMRC characterises as deliberate what you considered careless, and it does not run out until the longest applicable limit lapses.
+Deliberate-characterised conduct from 12 years ago is still in scope today.

-The strategic implication: voluntary disclosure produces a finished outcome on a known timeline (typically 4 to 9 months from notification).
+So voluntary disclosure produces a finished outcome on a known timeline (typically 4 to 9 months from notification).
 Waiting produces an indeterminate outcome on an unknown timeline that can stretch the full 20 years of section 36(1A) reach.
-The time-value of certainty is real; a settled position has lower carrying anxiety and lower downstream-engagement complexity than an unsettled one, and the closure benefit is structural rather than tactical.
+The time-value of certainty is real: a settled position carries less anxiety and far less downstream complexity than an open one, and that benefit is structural, not tactical.

 Rationale 3: the asymmetric-downside argument and Connect-system data matching

 The third rationale combines two ideas.
-First, HMRC's discovery probability is not a stable random variable; it is rising over time as the Connect-system data architecture expands.
-Second, the prompted-disclosure floor activates step-function on HMRC indicating awareness, with no return to the lower unprompted floor.
-Together, these produce a worsening expected position the longer the landlord waits.
+HMRC's discovery probability is not a stable random variable; it rises over time as the Connect-system data architecture expands.
+And the prompted-disclosure floor activates as a step-function the moment HMRC indicates awareness, with no route back to the lower unprompted floor.
+Together they produce a worsening expected position the longer you wait.

 The Connect-system expansion